Are you at least 21 years of age or hold a valid medical marijuana card?

 In the 1930s, after the Great Depression, America was a country with crippling unemployment and poverty rates.
 Americans were struggling and desperate to blame their troubles on immigrants, drugs, and anything else they could.
 In 1936, the anti-cannabis propaganda film Reefer Madness was released.

 This exploitation drama was considered a cautionary tale for the youth of the day and depicts fictional, crazed marijuana use and criminal activity attributed to cannabis consumption.
-Unfortunately, Reefer Madness and the misconceptions about the cannabis plant and those who use it contributed to how marijuana has been perceived in the United States.
+Unfortunately, Reefer Madness and other anti-weed propaganda contributed to how marijuana has been perceived in the United States.

 I remember learning about marijuana in third grade D.A.R.E. class.
 My teacher asked us if we had parents who smoked something that smelled different than cigarettes, “it would be a sweet, skunky smell,” she said.
 I immediately recognized the description of that familiar smell and began to worry that my dad was a criminal who was using a dangerous drug that would kill him.
 When I got home from school that day, I broke down with my mom and cried that my dad was going to die.